 An epinephrine injection is often given to treat a severally swollen tongue that is caused by an allergic reaction.
-For milder allergic reactions, taking antihistamines may solve the problem.
+For milder allergic reactions, taking antihistamines may be recommended.
 If the swelling is caused by an allergy, the allergen must be avoided in the future to prevent the tongue from swelling again.
 Allergy tests can help to identify the allergen.
 Without an allergy test, reviewing what entered the mouth shortly before the tongue began to swell may be helpful.

-Supplements may be prescribed to correct nutritional deficiencies and infections are often treated with antibiotics or antifungal medicines.
+Supplements or other treatments may be prescribed to correct nutritional deficiencies and infections are often treated with antibiotics or antifungal medicines.
 Corticosteroids may be prescribed to reduce swelling and NSAIDs (non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen) may be taken to reduce inflammation and pain—provided the person isn't allergic to them.
-Treating other health disorders causing the swollen tongue, such as hypothyroidism, will also relieve the swelling.
+Treating other health disorders causing the swollen tongue, such as hypothyroidism, may also relieve the swelling.
 Hypothyroidism may be treated by the administration of synthetic thyroid hormones.
 Pituitary gland hormones may be prescribed if other treatments don't solve a problem with the gland.

-To avoid further damage, hot and irritant foods and drinks should be avoided.
+To avoid further damage to the tongue, hot and irritant foods and drinks should be avoided.
 Toothpaste should be gentle and contain as few additives as possible.
 Maintaining good oral hygiene is important.

 The tongue often swells temporarily after a piercing.
 Here are some strategies that people use to reduce the swelling.
 Some of them may help with swelling from other causes while someone is waiting for treatments such as antibiotics to work.